sst/sst/www/docs/constructs/v1/Api.md

 _Type_ : `string`

-The URL of the Api.
+The AWS generated URL of the Api.

 ## Methods
 An instance of `Api` has the following methods.